tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ![](images/part2/design.md/test-ui-to-portfolio.png)

 When the UI asks for a valuation, a specific message is sent over the wire.
-These test will verify the request and response formats.
+These tests would verify the request and response formats.
 How the response is actually used is left to the previous tests.
 For example, if the request is sent as JSON, the JSON content may be verified.
 The response body may be verified against a specific JSON format and the HTTP response code verified to be 200 (OK).

-Specifically, we'd.
+Specifically, we'd

 * Start up the UI server
 * Setup a fake Portfolio server with an expectation against a specific HTTP request
 * Force the UI to click the 'request valuation' button
 * Verify the request expectation and return a canned response
-* Verifies only that a response was received, not how it might be used in the UI
+* Verify that a response was received but not how it is used in the UI

 When the UI asks for the current value, a message is sent to the Portfolio component.
 These tests would use a real UI to call the Portfolio's port (represented by a test double) so that we can assert expectations on the message format.
 If we have different UIs, we would need to test each to verify how they communicate with the port.
-For example, a test for a rich client must verify the JSON message and HTTP request as well as one for a web UI.
+For example, a test for a desktop client would also verify the JSON message and HTTP request.

-#### Example
+#### Example test

 An example specification might look like this.